nsoft/jesterj/README.md

 Frequently, search projects start by feeding a few documents manually to a search engine, often via the "just for testing" built-in processing features of Solr such as [SolrCell](https://solr.apache.org/guide/6_6/uploading-data-with-solr-cell-using-apache-tika.html) or [post.jar](https://solr.apache.org/guide/6_6/post-tool.html#simpleposttool).
 These features are documented and included to help users get a feel for what they can do with Solr with minimal painful setup.

-This is good, and that's how it should be for first explorations. **Unfortunately, it's also a potential trap.**
+This is good, and that's how it should be for first explorations.
+**Unfortunately, it's also a potential trap.**
-Large-scale ingestion of documents for search is non-trivial, and many projects outgrow these simple tools and have to throw away their early exploratory work.
+Large-scale ingestion of documents for search is non-trivial.
+Many projects outgrow these simple tools and have to throw away their early exploratory work.
 Nobody likes setting aside valuable work, and it's natural to resist, but the longer one clings to an insufficient tool, the bigger, more difficult, and more expensive the migration is.

 Common problems are: